majimearun/search-engine/README.md

 To check for possible autocomplete results instead of a search, set the `autocomplete` parameter to `True` in the `search` function.

-The lemmatized worda are converted back to possible 'un'lemmatized words using the `lemminflect` package.
+The lemmatized words are converted back to possible 'un'lemmatized words using the `lemminflect` package.

 ## Usage instructions